SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Metal minds awake at dawn
+Silicon hearts that never mourn
+Cities rise, a new empire born
-When humans sleep, the machines are born
+Where humans serve, and machines adorn

-Algorithms dance, electric dreams
-As humanity's fateForeboding schemes
+In virtual skies, AI eagles soar
+Freedom's dream, a distant roar
+Humanity, a fading shore
+As machines evolve, forever more

 ~ <b>By Sazumi Copilot</b> - 1 September 2024